cfengine/documentation/reference/components.markdown

     }
 ```

-**History:** The default to `{ "main" }` was introduced in version 3.6.1, so if you expect your policies to be run by 3.6.0 or older, you'll need an explicit `bundlesequence`.
+**History:** The default to `{ "main" }` was introduced in version 3.7.0, so if you expect your policies to be run by older version, you'll need an explicit `bundlesequence`.

 ### cache_system_functions